composer/composer/doc/articles/troubleshooting.md

 This issue can also happen on cPanel instances, when the shell fork bomb protection is activated.
 For more information, see the [documentation](https://documentation.cpanel.net/display/ALD/Shell+Fork+Bomb+Protection) of the fork bomb feature on the cPanel site.

+## Xdebug impact on Composer

+To improve performance when the xdebug extension is enabled, Composer automatically restarts PHP without it.
+You can override this behavior by using an environment variable: `COMPOSER_ALLOW_XDEBUG=1`.
+Composer will always show a warning if xdebug is being used.
+If you see this unexpectedly, then the restart process has failed: please report this [issue](https://github.com/composer/composer/issues).

 ## "The system cannot find the path specified" (Windows)

 1. Open regedit.